 Dynamic latency plays a much greater role in total end-to-end network delay and is greatly affected by the conditions within the communication environment.
 Dynamic latency is created from delays introduced by internal queuing and packet retransmission, which are caused by network congestion and packet loss.
 In the AI era, congestion from the unique traffic patterns of high-speed storage and specialized AI computing nodes becomes more and more severe on the network.
 Packet queuing and packet loss can occur frequently, causing the end-to-end network latency to skyrocket to the level of sub-seconds.
-The key to low end-to-end network latency is to improve dynamic latency.
+The key to low end-to-end network latency is to address dynamic latency.

 The major component of dynamic latency is the delay from packet retransmission when packets are dropped within the network.
 Packet loss latency is an order magnitude greater than queuing delay and has proven to have a severe impact on applications.
-Figure 7 shows a typical network latency distribution.

 Packet loss occurs when switch buffers are overrun because of congestion (NOTE: we ignore packet loss due low-probability bit errors during transmission).
-There are two key types of congestion within the network: in-network and incast.
+There are two key types of congestion that lead to packet loss: in-network congestion and incast congestion.
 In-network congestion occurs on switch-to-switch links within the network fabric when the links become overloaded, perhaps due to ineffective load balancing.
 Incast congestion occurs at the edge of the network when many sources are sending to a common destination at the same time.
 Al computing models inherently have a phase when data is aggregated after a processing iteration from which incast congestion (many-to-one) easily occurs.
-Incast is a network traffic pathology caused by many-to-one communication patterns that can lead to large packet loss and increased queuing delay.
-Incast can increase application latency and decrease application throughput to a point well below the characteristics of link bandwidth [11].
-The problem especially affects Al training, where distributed processing cannot continue until all parallel threads in a stage complete.
-Increased application latency degrades the concurrency of the networked storage system which lowers the number of IOPS for the entire solution.